These policies will be used by the Research & Publications Committee when considering your application for research

 Awards must be used within one year.
 If the entire grant is not used within a year the unused funds will revert to the RPC unless an extension request is received by the Chair before the end of the original grant period.
 Awards can not be made retroactively, for work already accomplished, or for expenses already incurred.

 Awards are made on the basis of anticipated scholarly contribution of the proposed project.
 First preference is given to tenure-track permanent full-time faculty, followed by tenured faculty.
-Emeritus, visiting faculty, and post-doctral fellows are eligible to compete for funding in the spring semester, if funds permit.
+Visiting faculty, and post-doctoral fellows are eligible to compete for funding in the spring semester, if funds permit.
 Academic professionals* are eligible for RPC grants.
 Other library staff are not eligible for funding.

 A proposal for research that involves human subjects must be reviewed by the UIUC Institutional Review Board (IRB).
 Such projects include research that uses surveys, questionnaires, focus groups, interviews, etc. While most projects will be exempt from a full review by the IRB, all projects involving human subjects will need to be sent to the IRB for that determination.
 Please refer to the IRB website for more information such as deadlines, special considerations for survey research, and for the IRB submission form.
 Be sure to allow enough time for this mandatory review.